NordicESMhub/OsloCTM3/README.md

 Tip:
-Since these steps have to be repeated every time you log in, it is wise to put the commands into a bash script (e.g. setpaths) that you can "source" after each log-in.
+Since these steps have to be repeated every time you log in, it is wise to put the commands into a bash script (e.g. setpaths) that you can "source" after each log-in (example further below).

 +++
 Compile
 +++

+Change to the working director of your Oslo CTM3:

-> cd $CTM3_DIR
+> cd $CTM3_ROOT

+Compile the model (in parallel, using all available resources):

 > make -j

+In case the compilation was successful, you will find the Oslo CTM3 executable "osloctm3" in your $CTM3_ROOT.

 +++
 Before running